SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-slimes-community-straps.md

 2. Cut band slightly longer than needed to wrap around.
 3. Put case and buckles on band.
 4. Sew one end of the buckle to the band.
-5. From remaining band, not used for straps, cut one piece per each strap with length slightly less than band width.
-This gives slight tightness fixating band on unsewn end of strap.
+5. From the remaining band material (not used for straps), cut one piece per strap.
+Each piece should be slightly shorter than the band’s width.
+This adds slight tightness to help fix the unsewn end of the strap.
    1. Wrap this piece around strap slightly tight, so it fixate unsewn end with buckle

 #### Additional links